Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 The climb begins to get more though, my rear derailleur looks like it’s going to die soon, my chain is constantly on the ground and my hands turn very oily.
 In the last section, we are all pushing our bikes, except Daniele, who, stoic, feels like “the Pantani of the third millennium” (cit.).

-At the top, the rewarding view of Lake Batur and the majestic volcano relief us all from the suffering.
+At the top, the rewarding view of Lake Batur and the majestic volcano relieves us all from the suffering.
 We thought we could find a place to camp here, but there are not many possibilities, it’s a bit late and chilly.
 But above all, a guy with a very funny wig intercepts us and drags us to his guest house, he says that he’s a cyclist too and we can sleep there leaving an offer.

 There is hot water and the wife cooks us dinner.
-We put our socks for the first time in months and sleep under the blankets.
+We put on our socks for the first time in months and sleep under the blankets.
 If we were not in a hurry we would gladly stay here for a couple of days to cool down.

 Bicycle Touring Bali – Day 2: Around Lake Batur (29km)